hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Machine Guns (L)

 These are incredibly small, weak projectiles, cheap but useless in space battle.
+They are mainly used in battles against 'inferior' races (tech level 6 or under).

 #### Tachyon Launchers (L)